ethz-asl/nbvplanner/README.md

 ```
 Please leave a note if you find that something is missing.

-Note: some of the required packages are under development and therefore constant change.
-Seamless interaction with the latest version can not be guaranteed but the interfaces are updated every now and then.
-(Last update Wednesday, 18.3.2015)

 Then run

 ```sh
 roslaunch nbvplanner firefly_exploration.launch
 ```

+Note: some of the required packages are under development and therefore constant change.
+Seamless interaction with the latest version can not be guaranteed but the interfaces are updated every now and then.
+(Last update Wednesday, 13.5.2015)
+Note2: if you encounter problems compiling gtsam_catkin, consider putting gtsam_catkin and eigen_catkin in a seperate workspace, that you build by invoking catkin_make_isolated.

 # Visualization in rviz